gregorycoppola/bayes-star/README.md

 ## Documentation

 ### arXiv Paper
-There is an [arXiv paper](https://arxiv.org/abs/2402.06557) paper now and I will add more links to the stuff "published to Bitcoin".
+There is an [arXiv paper](https://arxiv.org/abs/2402.06557) now and I will add more links to the stuff "published to Bitcoin".
 As noted below, there is also a lot of multi-media content on my Twitter at [@coppola_ai](https://twitter.com/coppola_ai).

 ## References